MagpieBridge/MagpieBridge/README.md

 </p>

 ## What is MagpieBridge?
-MapgieBridge is a framework for integrating Static Analyses into IDEs and Editors with the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/specification).
+MagpieBridge is a framework for integrating Static Analyses into IDEs and Editors with the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/specification).
 MagpieBridge is a bridge between program analyses and developer tools.
 MagpieBridge offers an extensible implementation of a language server---`MagpieServer` which runs analysis; a default TextDocumentService--`MagpieTextDocumentService` which handles common LSP requests; a default WorkspaceService--`MagpieWorkspaceService` which handles different kinds of code actions and many other useful APIs for static analysis; and resuable [Project Services](https://github.com/MagpieBridge/MagpieBridge/wiki/Tutorial-10.-ProjectService-Explained) that resolve project scope (source code path, library code path, class path etc.) which can be consumed by whole program analyses.
 Find more information in the following:

 - There is a [talk](https://youtu.be/6MLlOEsPW1k) at SOAP 2020 about MagpieBridge, the slides of the talk can be found [here](https://github.com/linghuiluo/linghuiluo.github.io/blob/master/soap-talk.pdf).
 - Tutorials on our [wiki](https://github.com/MagpieBridge/MagpieBridge/wiki) page.